jonnew/ONIX/oepcie/Specification.md

 - Cross platform

 ## Language
-Implementation shall be in C to facilitate cross platform and cross-language use.
+The implementation is in C to facilitate cross platform and cross-language use.

 ## Scope and External Dependencies
 - This is a low level library used by high-level language binding and/or